 Here are a few examples of simple, specific taglines, tweaked for the message and the audience, that skip the guessing games:

-From a chiropractor’s website: Chronic back-pain relief for office workers
+From a chiropractor’s website: Backpain relief for those who sit at work

 It’s simple, clear and catches the attention of someone who needs this kind of therapy.